unframed/JSONModel.php/README.md

 ?>
 ~~~

-Note how unboxing the associative array was also added in the redefined `insert` and `replace` methods.
+It is a practical design pattern to define a base class for an application or module's table(s) and view(s), a place where to redefine boxing, insert and replace for all inheritors.

 ### Table Classes

-Practically, controller classes are also the right place to define its model's options and that's another reason people love ORMs.
+Practically, controller classes are also good places to define data models  and that's another reason people love ORMs.

-For instance a `TasksTable` extending `TasksModel` with a factory for itself and other static methods to define its options :
+For instance a `TasksTable` extending `TasksModel` with a factory for itself and other static methods to define its model's options :

 ~~~php
 <?php